3 min read

 10Nov

-So, What is Power of Attorney?
+So, What is a Power of Attorney?

 A power of Attorney is a legal document that dictates, ‘When I’m unable to take care of myself or my affairs, I permit this person to manage these for me.’